Double Indemnity (novel): 1944 film

 To actor Fred MacMurray who plays Walter Huff [Walter Neff in the film version] Cain wrote:

+Radio

+The Screen Guild Theater twice adapted Double Indemnity as a radio drama.
+Fred MacMurray and Barbara Stanwyck reprised their roles in the first broadcast on March 5, 1945.
+Stanwyck appeared again on the February 16, 1950 version, this time opposite Robert Taylor.

+On October 15, 1948, Ford Theatre produced another radio adaptation with Burt Lancaster and Joan Bennett and the October 30, 1950 broadcast of Lux Radio Theater with MacMurray and Stanwyck.

-1973 Film Adaptation
+1973 TV film

 The film was remade in 1973 as a television film starring Richard Crenna.
 This credits for this version state that it is based on the original novel by James M. Cain as well as the screenplay for the 1944 film by Billy Wilder and Raymond Chandler.

-2011 Stage Adaptation
+2011 stage play

 A stage adaptation by David Pichette and R. Hamilton Wright, directed by Kurt Beattie, opened at ACT Theatre in Seattle on October 27, 2011.
 The same production moved to the San Jose Repertory Theatre and opened on January 18, 2012.